 Dominion Resources and their allies in the gas industry want to build up to four new pipeline projects through the Blue Ridge and Appalachian regions of Virginia and West Virginia.
 As many as 19 new gas pipelines are proposed in the Appalachian basin.
-From fueling toxic fracking, to destroying people’s land, to leaking heat-trapping methane, these pipelines would harm our communities and our climate every step of the way, all to enrich corporate profits.
+From fueling toxic fracking, to removing 38 miles of mountain ridgetops, to destroying people’s land, to leaking heat-trapping methane, these pipelines would harm our communities and our climate every step of the way, all to enrich corporate profits.

 CCAN is committed to working alongside Virginians on the front lines of these projects — the Mountain Valley Pipeline, the Atlantic Coast Pipeline, the WB Xpress, and the potential Appalachian Connector — to stop the spread of fracked-gas pipelines.
 We are also legally intervening in the permit process at the Federal Energy Regulatory Commission (FERC) to hold decision-makers accountable.

 From the mountains to the coast, Virginians and our regional allies are building a diverse and powerful movement:

 - In July 2016, over 600 people marched to Governor Terry McAuliffe’s mansion in Richmond, calling on him to put people over polluters: to stop cheerleading these projects and to help our communities stop them.

 - We’ve delivered thousands of petitions to Gov. McAuliffe and hundreds of comments to pipeline regulators at the Federal Energy Regulatory Commission, which review federal pipeline permit applications.

 - People have packed hearing rooms across Virginia and joined “hands across our lands.”